 Car advertisement scams are becoming more prominent in Maryland and across the United States.
 Some deceptive car dealerships will use underhanded tactics to get potential buyers on the car lot.
 Once a buyer is on the lot, they will offer deals that are a lot higher than the consumer intended to pay.
 While some dealerships will try to hide these tactics behind clever contract provisions, they are still considered fraud and you should avoid doing business with them.
 If you or a family member was a victim of car dealership fraud, you should consult with an experienced Maryland car advertising scam attorney.

 The legal team at Whitney, LLP understands the frustration of being locked in a contract with a car dealer that committed fraud and we are here to help you.
 You should not have to be burdened with undesirable contract clauses and vehicle payments due to the deceptive tactics of a car dealership.
-To schedule a free legal consultation to discuss your claim, call Whitney, LLP at (410) 583-8000.
+To schedule a consultation to discuss your claim, call Whitney, LLP at (410) 583-8000.

 Common Car Dealership Advertising Scams